finance calculator

 When to use it

-• Checking if your payment is high enough to avoid negative amortization.
+• Checking whether your current payment is high enough to avoid negative amortization, where interest charges are larger than your payment and the balance creeps upward.

 Tips & cautions